-- Conditions which are requirements for crop growth are intrinsically liked to the climate and the environment; changes are likely to impact on crop growth.
+- Conditions that determine crop growth are intrinsically liked to the climate and the environment; changes are likely to impact on crop growth.

 - Uncertainty exists about the predicted impacts of climatic change, although some positive and negative impacts are expected.